FILOSE

 U-CAT

-Description: U-CAT is a highly maneuverable biomimetic holonomic underwater robot.
+U-CAT is a highly maneuverable biomimetic holonomic underwater robot.
 Its method of locomotion with 4 flexible fins was inspired by underwater turtles' swimming.
 Its small size makes it suitable for navigating in confined spaces, such as shipwrecks, underwater mining structures etc.

 Key features:

-o Soft actuators
+- Soft actuators

 ROBOMINER

-Description: The ROBOMINER platform is an Archimedean screw propelled robot, developed for testing novel locomotion and sensing methods for a new class of small-scale mining robots.
+The ROBOMINER RM3 platform is an Archimedean screw propelled robot, developed for testing novel locomotion and sensing methods for a new class of small-scale mining robots.
 For sensing, the scenarios under investigation with the prototype include impaired vision and under-water conditions.

 Key features:

-o Locomotion on multiphase environments
+- Locomotion on multiphase environments

-o “Blind” mapping and localization
+- “Blind” mapping and localization

-o Touch based feature mapping and SLAM
+- Tactile feature mapping and SLAM

 Key features:

-o Bio-inspired
+- Bio-inspired

 Key features: